Hieromon/AutoConnect/mkdocs/adnetwork.md

 The Sketch HOME path is closely related to the [bootUri](apiconfig.md#booturi) that specifies the access path on module restart.
 AutoConnect has the following three parameters concerning control the URIs:

 - **AUTOCONNECT_URI**
     The **ROOT** URI of AutoConnect.
-It is defined in [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L93) file and is assigned to [AutoConnect statistics screen](menu.md#where-the-from) by default.
+It is defined in [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L113) file and is assigned to [AutoConnect statistics screen](menu.md#where-the-from) by default.
 - [**AutoConnectConfig::homeUri**](apiconfig.md#homeuri)
     It is the hyperlink of listed on the AutoConnect menu as **HOME**.
 - [**AutoConnectConfig::bootUri**](apiconfig.md#booturi)
-    Which page appears at the captive portal, AUTOCONNECT_URI, or the homeUri.
+    Which page appears at the captive portal, `AUTOCONNECT_URI`, or the homeUri.
 Its page will pop up automatically when you visit the captive portal.

 | The definition of **HOME** | Behavior | Specified by | Default value | Possible value |
 |---|---|---|---|---|